mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

    :api_keys: false
    :oauth: true

 Retrieve a balance by its unique token.
-See the guide on :doc:`Mollie Payouts </guides/payouts>` for more details on balances.
+See the guide on :doc:`Mollie Marketplaces & platforms </guides/payouts>` for more details on balances.

 Parameters